 - Select Drive Mode in the main menu

 - Select Self Timer 2 s/Self Timer 12 s

 - Shutter release

-- The remaining time until exposure is counted down on screen.
+- The remaining time until exposure is counted down on the LCD panel.
 The self-timer LED at the front of the camera counts down the delay time.

 - A running self-timer delay time can be canceled at any time by pressing the MENU button and restarted by pressing the shutter button.

-- In self-timer mode, the exposure value is set just before the picture is taken. - The function remains active until another function is selected in the Drive Mode sub menu.
+- In self-timer mode, the exposure value is set just before the picture is taken. - The function remains active until another function is selected in the Drive Made submenu.